 Remuneration of Vice-President-elect: The Vice-President-elect shall in any year, as reasonably close to the following calendar year as possible, be paid such amount determined by the Executive as reasonable compensation for his or her time spent in any training or official business of UCSA, such amount being set have regard to the pro-rate equivalent of any remuneration payable to the Vice-President, for no more than 37.5 hours, provided that he or she carries out his or her duties to the satisfaction of the Executive.

-Remuneration of Finance Officer-elect: The Finance Officer-elect shall in any year, as reasonably close to the following calendar year as possible, be paid such amount determined by the Executive as reasonable compensation for his or her time spent in any training or official business of UCSA, such amount being set have regard to the pro-rate equivalent of any remuneration payable to the Finance Officer, for no more than 37.5 hours, provided that he or she carries out his or her duties to the satisfaction of the Executive.
+Remuneration of Finance & Engagement Officer-elect: The Finance & Engagement Officer-elect shall in any year, as reasonably close to the following calendar year as possible, be paid such amount determined by the Executive as reasonable compensation for his or her time spent in any training or official business of UCSA, such amount being set have regard to the pro-rate equivalent of any remuneration payable to the Finance & Engagement Officer, for no more than 37.5 hours, provided that he or she carries out his or her duties to the satisfaction of the Executive.

 Resolutions binding: All resolutions of the Executive and all acts done by it will be binding on the members of the Executive whether present at any relevant meeting or not, and upon all the property and assets of UCSA unless overruled by a subsequent resolution of the Executive, an Ordinary Resolution of a General Meeting or contrary to this Constitution.